dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 The <xref:Microsoft.AspNetCore.Mvc.ResponseCacheAttribute> can be applied to:

-* Razor Page handlers (classes) &ndash; Attributes can't be applied to handler methods.
+* Razor Page handlers (classes): Attributes can't be applied to handler methods.
 * MVC controllers (classes).
-* MVC actions (methods) &ndash; Method-level attributes override the settings specified in class-level attributes.
+* MVC actions (methods): Method-level attributes override the settings specified in class-level attributes.

 The resulting header applied to the Cache4 page response by the `Default30` cache profile: